Important Update

 What is Alameda County’s Workplace-Related COVID-19 outbreak reporting requirement?

-Employers must also report major outbreaks (20 or more employee COVID-19 cases in an exposed group, as defined by subsection 3205(b)(7), visited the worksite during their infectious period within a 30-day period) to Cal/OSHA.
+Employers must report major outbreaks (20 or more employee COVID-19 cases in an exposed group, as defined by subsection 3205(b)(7), visited the worksite during their infectious period within a 30-day period) to Cal/OSHA.
 Search Cal/OSHA Reporting and report your major outbreak to the nearest Cal/OSHA district office.

 California employers that are required to record work-related fatalities, injuries, and illnesses must also record work-related COVID-19 cases as they would any other occupational injury, illness, or fatality.
 To be recordable, a work-related injury or illness must result in one or more of the following: